 The best health care doesn't come from equipment or buildings; it comes from people.
 At the Breast Health Center, we combine advanced technology and a full array of treatment options with the most crucial element – specialized expertise and compassion.
 Every day it is our privilege to evaluate and treat women with the care and dignity they deserve.
 This is our mission and why we are the best choice for breast health services.

-The Breast Health Center at Kent is proud to be a Women & Infants Hospital and Warrant Alpert Medical School of Brown University Affiliate.
+The Breast Health Center at Kent is proud to be a Women & Infants Hospital and Warren Alpert Medical School of Brown University Affiliate.

 455 Toll Gate Road